open-contracts/protocol/PROTOCOL.md

 Yes, in a key way it's not, because we choose to trust AWS's most secure instance type.
 But we're convinced that it is currently the right trade-off for most smart contracts who want to obtain proofs about internet data.

-To make that case, let's imagine the best-case scenario: a protocol that allows you to prove to a smart contract, for example that you made a certain online payment to another user of "FiatPay.com" (think Venmo, PayPal, Cash App, Zelle...), but without additional trust assumptions.
+To make that case, let's imagine the best-case scenario: a protocol that allows you to prove to a smart contract  - without additional trust assumptions - for example that you made a certain online payment to another user of "FiatPay.com" (think Venmo, PayPal, Cash App, Zelle...).
+This enables the most trustless, peer-to-peer crypto-onramp we can think of.
 In the best case, the smart contract would obtain the same proof that you get when you visit https://fiatpay.com on your browser, log in with your credentials (without making them public) and look up if a transaction occurred.

 If you agree this would be useful, you are willing to accept a couple points of centralization already:
   1. You trust FiatPay, especially that their servers aren't manipulated to falsely display a transaction that never happened - neither by a hacker nor by a rogue employee.